gpucce/outliersvsfreq/README.md

 bash run_glue.sh bert-base-uncased
 ```

-> **_NOTE:_** This will run all the fine-tuning for bert-base-uncased and all the experiment zeroing outliers out, will take a long time to run.
+> **_NOTE:_** This runs all the fine-tuning for bert-base-uncased and all the experiment zeroing outliers out, it takes a long time to run.

 To then run all experiments in the paper except the bert-medium pretraining use
 ```bash